How Do I Make A Good Storyboard?

-Before you grab your camera and start filming, it’s usually a good idea to have a storyboard built for your video.
-This is simply a visual representation of how the video will flow, and the level of detail included can vary depending on the project needs.
+Before you grab your camera and start filming, it’s usually a good idea to have a storyboard built for your video production.
+This is simply a visual representation of how the video will flow, and the level of detail included can vary depending on the project needs and brainstorm process.

 A typical storyboard will include the script (if there is one), notes about music, and rough sketches or placeholder images to convey what is going to be shown visually, and how it will line up with music and dialogue.
 It’s almost like a comic book version of what your video will be.